What are the most prestigious hospitality leadership roles?

 The GM is traditionally responsible for overseeing hotel from financials to employee performance and guest satisfaction.
 Supported by a team of department heads, the GM ensures a hotel is maximising its profits and creating a high quality experience for its guests at every touch point.

 Payscale reports a positive trend in pay level according to experience, with greater remuneration available over time.
 Meanwhile, the transferrable nature of the GM's skillset means you could pursue careers in destinations such as Singapore, where the median GM's salary sits at AU$130,162.

 Find out how alumnus Justin Kim (pictured above) achieved his dream to become General Manager of The Merchant House, a luxury hotel in Bahrain, having already worked as a manager in Australia, Japan, Korea, Malaysia, Thailand, Maldives, & United Arab Emirates.
 To equip yourself with the skills and experience needed to climb to a general manager position, apply for a Le Cordon Bleu Bachelor of Business (International Hotel Management) programme.

 - Median salary of AU$78,672 in Australia (according to Payscale).

 The executive chef oversees kitchen operations including menu design, staff training, food scheduling, kitchen productivity, team leadership and more.
 Often working with a restaurant manager, the executive chef will consult on the creative and strategic direction of a menu, from the flavours and presentation of each dish, to the profit margins and daily inventory.
 As the creative lead in the kitchen, you can introduce the world to your unique culinary style and make a name for yourself.

-Start your culinary career in world-class kitchens with a Le Cordon Bleu Diplome de Cuisine (Certificate III in Commercial Cookery).
-Take a walk through a day in the life of a chef in this article.
+Start your culinary career in world-class kitchens with a Le Cordon Bleu Diplôme de Cuisine (SIT30816 - Certificate III in Commercial Cookery).
+Discover what it's really like to be a chef in this article.

 3. Master Sommelier